Approximate k-uniform states: definition, construction and applications: Main Results

 \subsection{Random circuit construction of approximate $k$-uniform states}

-From the discussion above, we have shown that it is simple to generate an $\epsilon$-approximate $k$-uniform state if we can generate Haar random unitary.
+From the discussions above, we have shown that it is simple to generate an $\epsilon$-approximate $k$-uniform state if we can generate Haar random unitary.
 However, Haar random unitary is too ideal since it requires a quantum circuit of depth exponential in the number of qubits, which is experimentally challenging for today's quantum experiments.
 To simulate the behavior of random sampling under Haar measure in a unitary group, the concept of $\epsilon$-approximate $t$-design was proposed.
-The definition is as follows: